lgbouma/lgbouma.com/content/_index.md

 fellow at Caltech in the Division of Physics, Math, and Astronomy.

 Most of my work focuses on exoplanets and stars.
-My current research aims to empirically advance our understanding of exoplanet evolution, and to contextualize that understanding against the backdrop of an evolving stellar and galactic environment.
+My current research aims to advance our understanding of exoplanet evolution, and to contextualize that understanding against the backdrop of an evolving stellar and galactic environment.
 The long-term goal is to explore the properties of planets that may be capable of hosting life.